 Figure 1.
 Ununiform distribution of EMS-induced SNV

-A) Line chart of mutations in the MMP dataset, each block presents the number of mutations in the MMP dataset within 100000 bp from the beginning of each chromosome.
-B) Scatter plot of the relationship between ‘C/G’ base pair contents and the number of mutations from the MMP dataset of each chromosome respectively.
+A)Scatter and line plot represents mutations in the MMP dataset, scatter plot shows the mutation number on each chromosome, each dot represents the number of mutated bases within every 100,000 bp.
+Line plot represents relative ‘C/G’ base pair concentration B) Scatter plot of the relationship between ‘C/G’ base pair contents and the number of mutations from the MMP dataset of each chromosome respectively.
 C) Kernel density estimation plot of the number of mutations on each chromosome.
 Chromosome X has a higher mutation frequency while the mutation frequency of Chromosome IV is lower than others.

 3.2 The EMS mutation probability depending on the nearby flanking sequences

 A previous study in rice (Huanghuazhan) indicated that the efficiency of EMS mutagenesis may be affected by the nearby flanking sequences (Tang X et al., 2021).
-To see if similar effects are observed in C. elegans, I compared the distribution pattern of the right (5′) 4 (+4/+3/+2/+1) and the left (3′) 4 (-4/-3/-2/-1) nucleotides next to the mutated bases (Fig.2 E-H) with that of all bases on the genome (Fig. 2 A-D).
+To see if similar effects are observed in C. elegans, I compared the distribution pattern of the right (5′) four (+4/+3/+2/+1) and the left (3′) four (-4/-3/-2/-1) nucleotides next to the mutated bases (Fig.2 E-H) with that of all bases on the genome (Fig. 2 A-D).
 If EMS randomly induced mutations irrespective of flanking sequence, the two distribution patterns should be similar.
 The results of chi-square test show that the (+2/+1) and (-1/-2) of the C/G base pair substantially impact the EMS mutagenesis efficiency, which can be used to predict the mutation frequency bias.
-Based solely on the above-mentioned flanking sequence bias, I made an EMS mutation frequency map, of which the result is not far from the ‘C/G’ concentration based prediction.
-Here, take the second-long gene in C. elegans’ s genome ttn-1 as an example, the comparison of this map with the actual data revealed a ‘silent’ region with over 10000 bp in length where EMS-induced mutation is suppressed.
-(Fig. 2 I, J)
+Based solely on the above-mentioned Pentabase bias, I made an EMS mutation frequency map, of which the result is not far from the ‘C/G’ concentration-based prediction.
+Here, taking the second-long gene in C. elegans’ s genome, ttn-1, as an example, the comparison of this map with the actual data revealed a ‘silent’ region with over 10000 bp in length where EMS-induced mutation is suppressed (Fig. 2 I, J).